Understanding How The Workers’ Compensation Process Works In Pennsylvania

 The general workers’ compensation process typically works as follows:

-- The worker must notify the employer of their injury within 120 days.
+- The worker must notify the employer of their injury or illness within 120 days.

 - The worker may be asked to complete a written accident report.